Why Do Wasps Chase You?

 This is when the highest number of mature wasps look to develop and protect the highest number of larvae.
 Once this short period ends, the nest continues to decline in population defence until it dies off in the autumn.

 Wasps: Specialised VisionWasps have compound eyes, and compound eyes are designed with one particular quality - they are hypersensitive to movement.

 The human eye has a superb resolution, compared to most insects and we can see clearly at all ranges.
 Wasps can only see clearly for a few feet but can identify general movement at greater distances.

 So the closer you get to these insects, the more of a visible threat you become.

-Why Wasps Attack YouMost people when they see a wasp, start waving arms around etc, and this simply increases their movement signature, which is a huge threat to the wasp, so naturally it goes on the defense.
+Why Do Wasps Attack You?Most people when they see a wasp, Hornet or Yellow Jacket, start waving arms around, and this directly increases their movement signature, which is a huge threat to the wasp, so naturally, it goes on the defence.

 Avoid Being Stung By WaspsSo what's the answer?
 You need to stay as still as possible.
 Very often people are not actually stung when they think they are.